moneysmartco/frontier_generators/README.md

   soft_delete: true
   # Do not generate a landing page. `true` by default.
   skip_landing_page: false
+  # Set if object is for an engine. `false` by default.
+  engine_object: true
   # Namespace inside Engine name.
   engine_name: 'personal_loans'
 ```